leapwallet/cosmos-node-setup/README.md

 Set up the firewall:
 - Incoming traffic:
+    - One of the next sections in this repo explains how to set up a reverse proxy server in order to access the API, and [PANIC](https://github.com/SimplyVC/panic).
+Though you can still access these features without the reverse proxy server, it's recommended that you use one.
+If you're going to use a reverse proxy server, then allow HTTP connections on port 80 from any IP address, and HTTPS connections on port 443 from any IP address.
+    - If you're not going to use a reverse proxy server, then follow whichever of the following that you want:
+        - In order to get RPC API access, allow HTTP connections over TCP on port 26657 from any IP address.
+        - In order to get REST API access, allow HTTP connections over TCP on port 1317 from any IP address.
+        - In order to get gRPC API access, allow HTTP connections over TCP on port 9090 from any IP address.
+        - In order to get gRPC Web API access, allow HTTP connections over TCP on port 9091 from any IP address.
+        - In order to get Prometheus metrics (aggregates [Node Exporter](https://github.com/prometheus/node_exporter) metrics, and validator metrics) access, allow HTTP connections over TCP on port 6666 from any IP address.
+        - In order to get Node Exporter metrics access, allow HTTP connections over TCP on port 9100 from any IP address.
+        - In order to get validator metrics access, allow HTTP connections over TCP on port 26660 from any IP address.
     - In order to get SSH access to your server, allow SSH connections over TCP on port 22 from your IP address.
-    - If you require that clients be allowed to make API calls, allow HTTP connections on port 80 from any IP address, and HTTPS connections on port 443 from any IP address.
-    - If you're going to install [PANIC](https://github.com/SimplyVC/panic), then you must allow HTTPS connections on ports 3333 and 8000 from your IP address.
+    - If you're going to install PANIC, then you must allow HTTPS connections on ports 3333 and 8000 from your IP address.
     - Similar to how your node retrieves data from other nodes, it's recommended to allow other nodes to sync with yours by allowing TCP connections on port 26656 from any IP address.
 - Outgoing traffic: All outgoing traffic is fine.